edgedb/easy-edgedb/README.md

 }
 ```

-This type of query seems complex (even in our simple schema it already goes four levels deep) but it really is just built up on top of adding extra details like `{name}` every time you get an output that only a machine can understand.
+This type of query seems complex but it is just built on top of adding things like {name} every time you get output that only a machine can understand.

 Plus, if the query isn't too complex (like ours), you might find it easier to read without so many new lines and indentation.
 Here's the same query written that way, which looks much simpler now: